Immune Boosting Elderberry Rose Hip Syrup is perfect for the fall and winter months!

 Looks great.
 Wondering where you buy your dried elderberries and rose hips.
 I would love to buy Organic or at least pesticide free, Any thoughts>

 Thanks Julie.
-I buy bulk organic herbs from Mountain Rose Herbs http://www.mountainroseherbs.com/ If I am out and need them fast, I buy from my local natural foods co-op grocery store, which carries Frontier herbs.
+I (used to) buy bulk organic herbs from an online company, but now I buy on Amazon or if I am out and need them fast, I buy in bulk from my local natural foods co-op grocery store.

 What is your source for these ingredients: